Our founder survived what happens when safety preparation isn't in place.

 "This isn't about getting a card.
 It's about making sure your people go home the same way they arrived."

 That incident didn't just change him.
-It built North Georgia Compliance.
+It built Allied Compliance Group.
 Because Sultaun understood in a way that very few people do — not from a textbook, not from a compliance checklist, but from lived experience on a highway at 2:40 in the morning — what it actually costs when safety preparation isn't in place.

 Sultaun Abdulshahid is a U.S. Marine Corps veteran, a licensed insurance professional since 2012, and a trained CDC National Diabetes Prevention Program Lifestyle Coach.
 He spent years in the insurance industry watching employers absorb the financial consequences of preventable workplace incidents — rising premiums, OSHA fines, workers' comp claims, and the human cost underneath all of it.

-When he built Allied Compliance Group and North Georgia Compliance, he built it around that understanding.
+When he built Allied Compliance Group, he built it around that understanding.
 Not as a training company.
 As a workforce risk reduction company.
 One that treats safety compliance not as paperwork to file, but as a genuine commitment to the people doing the work.

 Because he knows firsthand what happens when that commitment isn't there.